Enguerrand de Bournonville

 Enguerrand de Bournonville (c.
-1368 – 26 May 1414) was a general for John I of Burgundy during the Armagnac-Burgundian Civil War.
+1368 – 26 May 1414) was a general for Duke John I of Burgundy during the Armagnac-Burgundian Civil War.
 He belonged to the Bournonville family, descended from the lords of the Boulonnais and many other generals.
 A younger brother of Aleaume de Bournonville, he owned many minor lordships.

 First entering the court of Philip II of Burgundy then that of John I as a mere squire, Enguerrand de Bournonville fought in Italy, Pisa and Genoa, in the Pays de Liège, playing a decisive part in the Battle of Othée as well as in the Île-de-France, the Berry and Picardy.
 He rose to become a major general, often leading more than a hundred men, including members of his family such as his cousin Lyonnel de Bournonville.

 John I frequently made financial rewards to Enguerrand and – combined with his booty – this raised him a substantial fortune.
-He was captain of Soissons during Charles VI's siege of that city, in which the bastard of Bourbon was killed by a crossbow bolt.
+He was captain of Soissons during Charles VI's siege of that city, in which the Hector, Bastard of Bourbon was killed by a crossbow bolt.
 After the city was captured, Enguerrand de Bournonville was betrayed by Simon de Craon and executed on the king's orders.

 One chronicler called him "the flower of all the captains of France" and the Burgundian camp preserved his memory.
 A tomb found in the town church in Marle, Aisne in the 19th century was initially thought to have been his but actually turned out to be that of his son Antoine de Bournonville.

 Life

 Descended from the lords of the Boulonnais

 Postcard showing the remains of two walls of Lianne Castle in Beaurainville.

 Enguerrand de Bournonville was from the Bournonville family, a noble lordly line living in the Boulonnais, where it held several lordships.
 He was the third son of Robert I de Bournonville (died c.
 1369) and his wife Jeanne de Cramailles (died between 1369 and 1373), daughter of Jean, lord of Cramailles.
 His elder brother was Aleaume de Bournonville (1360–1415) and his first cousin was Lyonnel de Bournonville (c.
 1390–1429).
-Through their grandmother Mahaut de Fiennes, all three of them were great-nephews of Robert de Fiennes, constable of France.
+Through their grandmother Mahaut de Fiennes, all three of them were great-nephews of Robert de Fiennes, Constable of France.

 As a younger brother, Enguerrand did not inherit the lordship of Bournonville, which instead went to his brother Aleaume.
 Enguerrand did receive the lordship of Lianne, for which he rendered homage in 1403.
 That castle was sited in what is now the town of Beaurainville overlooking the River Canche.
 Around 1400/1401 he married Julienne de La Motte, widow of Robert de Croutes and inheritor of the lordships of Pernes, Havenquerque and Huplandre, all located in what is now the town of Pernes.
 They had two children, Antoine de Bournonville, lord of Bournonville (c.
 1403 – 1480) and Béatrice de Bournonville, who married Florent de Calonne.